Luke 11:27-28 “in a snailshell”

 ©️2021 Gloria M. Chang

-While he was speaking, a woman from the crowd called out and said to him, “Blessed is the womb that carried you and the breasts at which you nursed.”
-He replied, “Rather, blessed are those who hear the word of God and observe it.”
+As he said this, a woman in the crowd raised her voice and said to him, “Blessed is the womb that bore you, and the breasts that you sucked!”
+But he said, “Blessed rather are those who hear the word of God and keep it!”

-The Blessed Virgin Mary is the first of all those who “hear the word of God and observe it.”
-Hearing and obeying go hand in hand in Biblical tradition, from Abraham and Moses to the prophets and Jesus Christ:
+The Blessed Virgin Mary is the first of all those who “hear the word of God and keep it.”
+Hearing and keeping (obeying) go hand in hand in Biblical tradition, from Abraham and Moses to the prophets and Jesus Christ:

 …Abraham obeyed my voice and kept my charge, my commandments, my statutes, and my laws.